Abhipratapsingh123/Krid.ai_task/README.md

-#  Task Updater

-This project is an **AI-powered task manager** that helps you create, update, list, and manage tasks through natural conversations.
-It uses **LangChain + Google Gemini** for AI reasoning and integrates with a **SQLite database** to store tasks and conversations.

----

 ##  Features
 - Add new tasks with title, assignee, and due date.
 - Update task status (e.g., OPEN, DONE, INPR).